 Tanfield Group Plc is a public company incorporated in England and quoted on AIM.
-These financial statements have been prepared on the going concern basis in accordance with applicable law and UK-adopted International Accounting Standards.
+These financial statements have been prepared on the going concern basis in accordance with applicable law and UKadopted International Accounting Standards.
 The financial statements have been prepared under the historical cost convention, except for the revaluation of certain financial assets and liabilities measured at fair value.

-The financial statements present the company accounts only and have not been consolidated as the adjustments made to the financial statements upon consolidation would be immaterial.
+The financial statements present the company accounts only and have not been consolidated as the company is deemed to be an investment entity under IFRS 10.
 The financial statements are prepared in sterling, which is the functional currency of the company.
 Monetary amounts in these financial statements are rounded to the nearest thousand.